 Service Description Eligibility Inpatient Palliative Care Palliative care focuses on providing total care to our members with chronic, potentially life limiting illness.
 The care focuses on the physical, spiritual, emotional, and social needs of the member and family.
 Our goal is to relieve suffering in all its manifestations.
 We provide this care through an interdisciplinary team including physician, nurse, social worker, and chaplain.
 Palliative care focuses on symptoms management and alleviating the stress and suffering of a chronic illness.
-Members with life limiting illness in hospital setting.
-Prior Authorization required.
-Medical Respite When a member is discharging from the hospital and has lingering medical needs but does not have stable housing, Kaiser Permanente contracts with providers for medical respite housing which includes case management services.
-Members with medical need for follow-up care and unstable housing.
-Prior Authorization required.
-Aqua Therapy We offer aqua or hydrotherapy to members in need of physical therapy during recovery from injury or to manage chronic pain when they cannot tolerate land-based physical therapy (PT) and meet medical necessity criteria.
+Members with life limiting illness in hospital setting Medical Respite When a member is discharging from the hospital and has lingering medical needs but does not have stable housing, KP contracts with providers for medical respite housing which includes case management services.
+Members with medical need for follow-up care and unstable housing Aqua Therapy We offer aqua or hydrotherapy to members in need of physical therapy during recovery from injury or to manage chronic pain when they cannot tolerate land-based physical therapy (PT) and meet medical necessity criteria.
 Aqua therapy takes place in a salt-water based, heated pool with expert physical therapists.
-At physician discretion for members who cannot tolerate land-based PT.
-Prior Authorization required.
-Remote Monitoring Technology Kaiser Permanente provides blood pressure cuffs, pulse oximeters, and glucose monitors to some members with chronic conditions.
+At physician discretion for members who cannot tolerate land-based PT Remote Monitoring Technology KP provides blood pressure cuffs, pulse oximeters, and glucose monitors to some members with chronic conditions.
 In some cases, the devices are integrated with KPHC and automatically feed readings into the member's health record.
-At physician discretion.
-Prior Authorization required.
-Behavioral Health Self- care Apps Kaiser Permanente offers members free access to: Calm and myStrength online behavioral health applications to help with mild-to-moderate depression, anxiety, and sleep issues.
+At physician discretion Behavioral Health Apps KP offers members free access to: Calm and myStrength online behavioral health applications to help with mild-to-moderate depression, anxiety, and sleep issues.
 They are also high quality, secure, and confidential.
-The Ginger app offers 1-on-1 emotional support by text-available 24/7.
-All Kaiser Permanente members https://healthy.kaiserp ermanente.org/hawaii/ health- wellness/mental- health/tools- resources/digital Lifestyle Medicine Program Kaiser Permanente's Lifestyle Medicine Program offers a wide variety of classes, coaching, and other resources to improve members' health and well-being.
-Classes range from weight loss, nutrition, and exercise to sleep hygiene, and unlimited attempts at smoking cessation.
-It also includes individual health coaching for all members. /our-services
+Calm and myStrength are available on kp.org.
+Lifestyle Medicine Program KP's Lifestyle Medicine Program offers a wide variety of classes, coachinq, and other resources to improve members' health and wellbeing.
+Classes range from weight loss, nutrition, and exercise to sleep, hygiene, and unlimited attempts at smoking cessation.
+It also includes individual health coaching for all members.
+All KP members Personal Care Products & Dietary Supplements We complement our covered services by providing dietary supplements and vitamins, as well as personal care products, such as lotions, shampoo, and conditioner to our members who do not have access to these products in promotion of our members' Total Health.
+Clinical referral

-Covered by DHS Med-QUEST but not by Kaiser Permanente
+Covered by Med-QUEST but not by Kaiser Permanente